JaishreeramCoder/leetcode-friends-contest-tracker/README.md

   * Converts UNIX timestamps to IST finish times and calculates `hh:mm:ss` durations.
   * Maps country names (e.g., "United States") to flag emojis via a predefined lookup.
   * Builds a table mirroring LeetCode's style (alternating row colors) and appends under the Friends tab.
+* **Fetching Modal**:

+  * If no cache exists, renders a modal overlay informing the user that results are being fetched.
+  * Dismisses automatically once initial data batch completes.
 * **Tab Toggle Logic**:

   * Hides Global and LLM sections when Friends is active, updating `data-state`, `aria-state`, and `tabIndex` for proper keyboard accessibility.